react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 #### `backBehavior`

 This controls how going back in the navigator is handled.
-This includes when the back button is pressed/back gesture is performed, or `goBack` is called.
+This includes when the back button is pressed, back gesture is performed, or `goBack` is called.

 It supports the following values: